Schaumburg is a picturesque village in the state of Illinois.

 It is one of the biggest festivals of this region and includes arts and crafts shows, talent shows, a parade, musical concerts, beauty pageants, fireworks, craft beer and wine, delicious food stalls, and so much more.

-It takes place in the Schaumburg Municipal Centre Grounds and admission to the festival is absolutely free.
+It takes place in the Schaumburg Municipal Centre Grounds, and admission is absolutely free.

-Laugh Out Loud Comedy Theatre is located in the Streets of Woodfield mall.
-This popular theatre not only hosts live comedy performances but also provides classes on improv comedy.
+This popular theater not only hosts live comedy performances but also provides classes on improv comedy.